Yuletide 2025 Letter

 Some prompts:

 - I’m not sure if I imagined this since I can’t find the interview now, but I remember ages ago reading about how P!nk, who had always been kind of anti-marriage, decided she wanted to marry Carey Hart.
 They’d been together a while and she always thought that if you were committed you didn’t really need rings, you know?
-But then he’d had some kind of medical emergency, and when they got to the hospital, she didn’t feel like she was allowed to make any decisions about his treatment or care because she was only his “girlfriend”, not his “wife” - a word that carried a lot more weight both socially and legally.
+But then he’d had some kind of medical emergency, and when they got to the hospital, she wasn’t allowed to make any decisions about his treatment or care because she was only his “girlfriend”, not his “wife” - a word that carried a lot more weight both socially and legally.
 And it really changed her perspective.
 I can see the same thing happening for Mi Ran.
 Particularly if Kang Ho’s mother tries to take over - he’s not very fond of her, and I can see her looking down on Mi Ran and trying to box her out.

 - Or maybe she meets his family in a different way.
 How do Mi Ran and Kang Ho navigate that together?
 How does the rest of his family feel about her?
 I can see Kang Ho’s niece and her friends secretly thinking Mi Ran is the coolest and even wanting to emulate her.